Rio02coder/QRIO-Components/README.md

 # Setup QRIO Visualizer

 To setup the QRIO Visualizer we simply require to change the endpoints of the Meta server and Master server.
-To do so, first `cd QRIOVisualiser-main/frontend/src/backend/server.ts` from the root directory of the project.
-It is necessary that you do not run the metaserver in `localhost`
+To do so, first `cd QRIOVisualiser-main/frontend/src/backend/` from the root directory of the project.
+Change line 5 of `server.ts` to reflect the IP address of the Meta server.
+It is necessary that you do not run the metaserver in `localhost`.
+After the edit the line should look something like: `export const META_URL = "http://<META-SERVER-IP-WHICH-IS-NOT-LOCALHOST>:8000/";` .
+Moreover, this IP should be the same as the IP the Meta server is running on as setup in previous steps.

 # Running QRIO Visualizer